dsi-clinic/the-clinic/rubrics/mid-quarter-presentation-rubric.md

 * Has a grounding, but isn’t an expert in statistics / programming / machine learning techniques, etc.
 * Isn’t that interested in the nitty-gritty details, derivations, etc.

+There is a strict time limit on the presentation (3-5 minutes).
+Historically the _best_ presentations tends to be about 4 minutes long because they focus the project down to a manageable level.
+Presentations that go the entire five minutes (usually) are too long, not specific enough and are more poorly received, grade-wise.

+When planning your talk keep focused on the core of your project.
+This presentation is not a catalog, but a high-level map of the project.

 The presentation will be conducted live during a specific week of the quarter at the time of the normal class.
 It is strongly recommended that you go to lecture that week in order to see what everyone is up to!

 ### Requirements